ExpertStudioLab/TextWriter/README.md

 Nov.
 21, 2024, Thu.
 Practiced to import modules in javascript.
 Nov.
 25, 2024, Mon.
 Changed programs into modules.
 Nov.
 30, 2024, Sat.
 Enabled to save documents.
+Dec.
+3, 2024, Tue.
+Enabled to draw borders when text graphics are drawn.